Skip to Content

 • West Northern Parkway at Falls Road

-Pedestrian hit and run accidents are very similar to typical hit and runs, except the injuries tend to be much more severe and, of course, one-sided.
-In the immediate aftermath, you, your hit and run lawyer, or someone you can trust should:
+Pedestrian hit-and-run accidents are very similar to typical car-to-car hit and runs, except the injuries tend to be much more severe when a pedestrian is hit by a car.
+In the immediate aftermath, you, or someone you can trust should:

 • Check yourself for injuries.

 • Contact law enforcement.
-Call 911 if you have severe or life-threatening injuries.
-Otherwise, contact the state highway patrol, sheriff, or local law enforcement.
+Call 911 if you suspect you have severe or life-threatening injuries and are in need of medical care.

 • Document the accident.
 Take photos of all your damages and injuries.